Thursday, July 17, 2025

 Is there cell phone reception and WIFI?

 Arowhon Pines is an island of luxury, but in the midst of wilderness, so spotty cell phone at best and no WIFI, though there are landlines and there’s access to the resort’s Internet connection.
 (Contact the resort for details.)
-But be sure to have your writing projects on your laptop when you come, not stored in the Cloud.
+But be sure to have your writing projects on your laptop or on paper when you come, not stored in the Cloud.

 How about alcohol?